The adoption of the cloud has been swift and significant.

 Just as only specific workers and partners should be privy to individual corporate decisions, only particular and valid users should have permission to access to each unique asset.

 Introduced in 1975, the Principle of Least Privilege recommends limiting user access to digital assets to the least available scope that permits them to perform their job function, and nothing more.
 Further, it also suggests ongoing monitoring of that scope to ensure that the state of least principle is maintained.
-Installing the appropriately comprehensive Identity Governance solutions enables you control what data your users can access, and where and when that access is acceptable based on why they want to see it.
+Installing the appropriately comprehensive Identity Security solutions enables you control what data your users can access, and where and when that access is acceptable based on why they want to see it.

 By using identity and access management (IAM) as your cloud deployment core security principle - controlling the who, what, why, where, and when your human and technical corporate actors access any element of your network and systems - you gain control over your entire network.
 You can oversee that control from that singular perspective.